OUR MISSION: To put Christian principles into practice through programs that build healthy spirit, mind, and body for all.

 Camp Foster is a drug, alcohol, and tobacco/vaping free place of employment.
 We work hard day in and day out and being under the influence is not something we tolerate as it will affect your work performance.
 You may be dismissed if you break our policy.

-Camp Foster’s summer schedule is based on 10.5 week of employment.
+Camp Foster’s summer schedule is based on 11 weeks of employment.
 Staff training is required to attend.
 A one-week vacation (unpaid) is available to most staff positions.
 We will be flexible with time off.
+All camp staff will have an extended weekend off for the 4th of July.

 Camp Foster offers the following FREE certifications as a benefit to selected staff members.
 If you are interested in these opportunities please note that on your application.